opensocdebug/osd-doc/src/02_spec/07_modules/mam/dbgregisters.rst

   * - 0x0200
     - ``AW``
     - address width of the attached memory in bits.
-Must be a multiple of 8.
+      Valid values are 16, 32 and 64.

   * - 0x0201
     - ``DW``
     - data width of the attached memory in bits.
-Must be a multiple of 8.
+      Valid values are 16, 32 and 64.

   * - 0x0202
     - ``REGIONS``